guettli/programming-guidelines/README.md

 Related [Guideline of Google: Codereview "Tests"]( https://google.github.io/eng-practices/review/reviewer/looking-for.html#tests)

+### aaa-tests

+You want to check your source code before commit it?
+Great initiative, you are on the right track.
+This source code checking is usualy called [Linting](https://en.wikipedia.org/wiki/Linting).

+Now you write a git pre-commit hook as shell script which does some magic and you are happy.

+I think this is draw-backs.
+You created second/redundant place where tests happend: In CI and in pre-commit hook.
+You invest your valuable time into the pre-commit hook, and finally it might not get called.
+If you work in a team it is likely that somebody does not use the pre-commit hook you created.

+That's why I suggest this: aaa-test.
+These test pass quick and check basic stuff.
+It is up to you how much want to do in these tests.
+Some basic linting, some basic unit-test, ...
+Then calls these tests during CI and can call them in your (optional) pre-commit hook.

 ### Creating test data is much more important than you initial think

 Creating test data is very important.
 It can help you for several